This two day course qualifies you as a Youth Mental Health First Aider, giving you:

 Costs may vary depending on location and instructor – contact the instructor for more information by clicking on a course below.

-When you complete the two days you'll get a certificate to say you are a Youth Mental Health First Aider.
+A certificate of attendance to say you are a Youth Mental Health First Aider

 Youth Mental Health First Aid